MetPX/sarracenia/doc/hpc_mirroring_use_case.rst

 help of a very patient client while the tool to design and implement the efficient solution was eventually settled on.
 The client asked for a solution to make files available on the backup cluster within five minutes of their creation on the primary one, and the first version of mirroring, deployed in 2017, achieves roughly a 20 minute delay.
-Work continues on *version 2* which should achieve the five minute target the client set in 2016.
-We hope version 2 will be finally implemented in December 2019.
+Version 2 was deployed in January 2020.

 The client is actually more of a partner, who had very large test cases available and ended up shouldering the responsibility for all of us to understand whether the solution was working or not.